 The Nationals are Coming – Are You Mentally Ready?

 A wise man once told me that in motocross, it’s not the speed that hurts… it’s the sudden stop!
-And for all of you who have experienced your own “sudden stop”, you know just what kind of mental focus it takes to put that all behind you and perform at your best when you hit the track the next time.
+And for all of you who have experienced your own “sudden stop”, you know just what kind of mental preparation and focus it takes to put that all behind you and perform at your best when you hit the track the next time.
 You have to overcome the natural desire to look back at what went wrong, at the same time as getting back on the saddle to clear the double that’s in front of you.
-This type of mental recovery is just one aspect of the incredible mental challenges that racing dirt bikes presents us with.
+This type of mental recovery is just one aspect of the overall mental challenges that racing dirt bikes or mountain bikes presents us with.

 Normally, in this column, I discuss physiological strategies to improve performance, but with Loretta’s and the Walton GNC fast approaching, I felt it was time to help with mental preparation as well.
 While in the pursuit of higher learning at University, I had a great professor who was really a pioneer in the world of sports psychology.
-In class, Dr. Terry Orlick talked about things that could really take your performance to the next level, but at a young age, we probably didn’t give the lectures the attention they deserved – we lacked focus.
-He discussed things like commitment, visualization, distraction control, positive imagery, and other things that when practiced, lead to exactly what he expected from us in class – focus.
+In class, Dr. Terry Orlick talked about things that could really take your performance to the next level.
+At a young age in University, I probably didn’t give the lectures the attention they deserved – I lacked focus.
+Dr. Orlick discussed things like commitment, visualization, distraction control, positive imagery, and other things that when practiced, lead to exactly what he expected from us in class – focus.

 4) Organize your routine: Repetition and routine can establish a positive performance pattern.
 Training consistently, eating a stable diet, dedicating specific times to riding and performing a regular routine at the gate will create a familiarity and calmness… which translates to positive performance.

 3) Control external distractions: This tip is directed at not only the day of the race, but the weeks and months leading up to important races.
 The world’s best athletes are exceptional at filtering out, or avoiding distracting situations.
-As a race like Walton approaches, you may have to sacrifice some of the things you would normally partake in like parties that disrupt your sleep patterns and throw your routine off track.
+As a race like Loretta Lynn’s or the Walton TransCan approaches, you may have to sacrifice some of the things you would normally partake in such as parties that disrupt your sleep patterns and throw your routine off track.
 You need to be focused on the end goal.

 1) Focus intently: Even the weekend warrior will say that they are completely focused at the race… this is after a few beers the night before, no warm-up before heading to the gate, not checking if all the bike controls are working properly and of course not drinking at least 8 liters of water each day.
 This focus comes from preparation and routine – it comes from filtering out distraction and negative thoughts.
 You have to be organized with a plan to maximize focus because if you’re not, this sport can be unforgiving.